(xvi) Provisions, Contingent Liabilities and Contingent Assets

 (a) Price risk:

-The Company manages the surplus funds majorly through investments in debt based fixed maturity plans, mutual fund schemes, equity instruments and infrastructure trust.
-The price of investment in Fixed Maturity Plans, mutual fund schemes is reflected through net asset value (NAV) declared by the asset management Company on daily basis as reflected by the movement in the NAV of invested schemes.
+The Company manages the surplus funds majorly through investments in debt based fixed maturity plans, mutual fund schemes, equity instruments, infrastructure trust and Optionally Convertible Debenture (OCD).
+The price of investment in Fixed Maturity Plans, mutual fund schemes is reflected though net asset value (NAV) declared by the asset management Company on daily basis as reflected by the movement in the NAV of invested schemes.
 The price of investment in equity instruments is reflected through price listed on stock exchange.
 The price of investment in infrastructure trust is reflected through valuation certificate by the independent professional on quarterly basis where valuation is determined based on fair value of assets of trust as on date of valuation.
+The valuation of OCD is taken based upon valuation report by independent registered valuer.
 The Company is exposed to price risk on such Investments.

 (B) Credit risk: